BabutaAniket/Elevator_MARL/docs/algo/ASTAR.md

 ```

 ## Accuracy to Academic Definition
-❌ **Not True to Name**: In computer science, **A\* (A-Star)** is a pathfinding algorithm used to navigate around obstacles in mazes.
+Not True to Name: In computer science, **A* (A-Star)** is a pathfinding algorithm used to navigate around obstacles in mazes.
 Elevators travel in straight 1D lines; there are no obstacles to path-find around.

-Your algorithm is actually a **Greedy Cost-Minimization Heuristic** or **Urgency-Weighted Cost Dispatcher**, not A\*.
-While it uses heuristic principles similar to A\*, it does not implement A\* pathfinding.
+Your algorithm is actually a **Greedy Cost-Minimization Heuristic** or **Urgency-Weighted Cost Dispatcher**, not A*.
+While it uses heuristic principles similar to A*, it does not implement A* pathfinding.
 The name is a simplification for convenience.

 ## Strengths
-- ✅ **Urgency-aware** — Prevents indefinite starvation
+- Urgency-aware: Prevents indefinite starvation
-- ✅ **Global optimization** — Considers all lifts and all calls, not just per-lift greedy
+- Global optimization: Considers all lifts and all calls, not just per-lift greedy
-- ✅ **Deterministic** — Reproducible results
+- Deterministic: Reproducible results
-- ✅ **Moderate energy efficiency** — Lifts idle when not needed
+- Moderate energy efficiency: Lifts idle when not needed

 ## Weaknesses
-- ❌ **Point-to-point dispatch** — Assigns to individual floors, not sweeps
+- Point-to-point dispatch: Assigns to individual floors, not sweeps
-- ❌ **Inefficient during multi-floor congestion** — A lift serving one floor then repositioning is wasteful
+- Inefficient during multi-floor congestion: A lift serving one floor then repositioning is wasteful
-- ❌ **No directional momentum** — Each lift operates independently on each tick
+- No directional momentum: Each lift operates independently on each tick
-- ❌ **Stutter loops possible** — Without direction awareness, can trap elevators opening doors
+- Stutter loops possible: Without direction awareness, can trap elevators opening doors

 ## Performance Characteristics
-- **Mean Wait Time**: ~65–70 seconds ❌ (significantly worse than SCAN)
+- **Mean Wait Time**: ~65–70 seconds (significantly worse than SCAN)
 - **Peak Wait Time**: ~180–220 seconds
-- **Peak Concurrent Waiting**: ~400–450 passengers ❌ (massive queue buildup)
+- **Peak Concurrent Waiting**: ~400–450 passengers (massive queue buildup)
 - **Energy Efficiency**: Good (lower throughput means idle periods)
 - **Fairness Index**: Moderate (urgency prevents complete starvation, but assignment is greedy)